vogellacompany/codemodify/README.md

 Usage
 =====

-Just right click a java class, a package or a whole javaproject in Eclipse and click on the "Convert to JUnit 4" menu entry.
+Just right click on a java class, a package or a whole Java project in Eclipse and click on the "Convert to JUnit 4" menu entry.

 ![Package Explorer Context Menu](http://i60.tinypic.com/jku7ur.png)